TZajas/Tomasz-Zajas-Website/README.md

 # Tomasz Zajas Website

-Personal website, made usinb the Angular framework, to showcase my skills and projects
+Personal website, made using the Angular framework, to showcase my skills and projects